MusiCRS: Benchmarking Audio-Centric Conversational Recommendation: Experiments

 Our comprehensive evaluation addresses three key research questions that illuminate fundamental challenges in multimodal music recommendation (Table~\ref{tab:performance_results}):

 \textbf{RQ1: How do different input modalities impact music recommendation performance?}

 Our analysis reveals that multimodal approaches do not consistently outperform single-modality configurations.
-CLAP achieves optimal performance with query-only input (22.71\% Recall@20) compared to audio-only (21.15\%), while Qwen2.5-Omni demonstrates superior performance with audio+query combination (21.93\% vs. 19.26\% audio-only and 18.24\% query-only).
-However, only 3 of 9 evaluated models achieve their best performance in multimodal settings.
-This finding aligns with recent work~\cite{weck2024muchomusic,zang2025listening} demonstrating that current multimodal models exhibit strong reliance on textual signals due to architectural limitations in cross-modal integration, suggesting that existing fusion mechanisms inadequately exploit complementary information across modalities.
+CLAP achieves optimal performance with query-only input ($22.71$\% Recall@20) compared to audio-only ($21.15$\%), while Qwen2.5-Omni demonstrates superior performance with audio+query combination ($21.93$\% vs. $19.26$\% audio-only and $18.24$\% query-only).
+However, only 2 of 9 multimodal-capable models achieve their best performance in multimodal settings.
+This finding aligns with recent work~\cite{weck2024muchomusic,zang2025listening} demonstrating that current multimodal models exhibit architectural limitations in cross-modal integration, suggesting that existing fusion mechanisms inadequately exploit complementary information across modalities.
+A representative example is provided in Box~\ref{box:rq1}.

 \tcbset{ casestudy/.style={ enhanced, sharp corners, colback=white, colframe=black, coltitle=white, colbacktitle=black, fonttitle=\bfseries, boxrule=0.5pt, title filled, top=2pt, bottom=2pt, left=4pt, right=4pt } }